 - 1. The need to satisfy the legal requirements of the National Curriculum. - 2.
-The importance of all students keeping future options open by following, at this stage, a broad and balanced curriculum. - 3.
+The importance of all students keeping their future options open by following a broad and balanced curriculum. - 3.
 The practicalities of ensuring all courses can be adequately staffed and equipped.